pjfsw/jofmodore/README.md

 ## SPI Configuration

+### Writing of SPI ROM (device 3):

+TBD
+### Wiring of SPI RAM (device 3):

+`MISO`, `MOSI` and `CLK` are connected from 6522 to RAM via an 74HC245 octal tranceiver.

+Octal tranceiver `/OE` (output enable) is connected to the output of an 74HC32 OR gate.
+One of the inputs is the 6522 `/CS` pin, the other one is an Arduino master control pin.
+This way, the Arduino can take control over the SPI port by setting its pin to 1.
+If the Arduino is not connected, the input should be set to 0, effectively disabling the purpose of the OR gate.

+Another OR gate is used to OR the `/CS` pins of the Arduino and the 6522, and the output is connected to the RAM `/CS`.

 ## Convert 6502 PRG binaries to Arduino loader format and upload it to Arduino Mega
 `src/main/python/readprg.py target/bios.prg | src/main/python/programmer.py`